PhamTrung31/ShoeSellingApplication/README.md

 # ShoeSellingApplication

 ### Overview
-This is a small project simulating a shoe e-commerce website.
-The project focuses on customer interactions with the app and simulates basic admin tasks.
+A simple buying and selling project simulating interactions between buyers and the system, and how the admin interacts with the web.

 ### Features
 - User authentication and authorization (Google, Facebook)